-CLP, Inc. contracted with CASTLE Worldwide, Inc. to develop the certification examination.
-CASTLE Worldwide is a full-service testing company providing licensure, certification, and specialty examinations, including practical and simulation tests, for associations, state boards, government agencies, and corporations.
+CLP, Inc. contracts with Scantron (formerly Castle Worldwide, Inc.) to develop and maintain the certification examination.
+Scantron is a full-service testing company providing licensure, certification, and specialty examinations, including practical and simulation tests, for associations, state boards, government agencies, and corporations.

 The development of a valid examination for the CLP certification process began with a clear and concise definition of the knowledge, skills, and abilities needed for competent job performance.
-Using interviews, surveys, observation, and group discussions, CASTLE worked with licensing professionals to delineate critical job components, the knowledge and skill basis for the questions on the multiple-choice examination.
+Using interviews, surveys, observation, and group discussions, Scantron works with subject-matter experts (SMEs) in the licensing field to delineate critical job components, the knowledge and skill basis for the questions on the multiple-choice examination.

 Steps in Developing the CLP Exam

-There are nine (9) general steps in the development of the CLP exam.
+The general steps of the development of the CLP exam include: